-Nose (10%): nice sweet vanilla caramel notes, somewhat creamy, reminds me of a cow tail or one of those gotze's caramel cream candies. alcohol is certainly more present than their standard straight bourbon. there's a faint peppery spice if you look for it but the sweetness is much more noticeable.
+Nose (10%): nice sweet vanilla caramel notes, somewhat creamy, reminds me of a cow tail or one of those Gotze's caramel cream candies.
+Alcohol is certainly more present than their standard straight bourbon.
+There's a faint peppery spice if you look for it, but the sweetness is much more noticeable.
 7/10

-Finish (10%): This starts mild and slowly builds and builds. dry oak and leather start us off before that rye spice takes over.
+Finish (10%): This starts mild and slowly builds and builds.
+Dry oak and leather start us off before that rye spice takes over.
 That's a lot of rye heat.
 The flavor is there even for a 100-proof bourbon.
-There's a bit of sweetness poking its head through but it is a big wall of spice.
+There's a bit of sweetness poking its head through, but it is a big wall of spice.
 7/10

-Retry on Ice (25%): Ice again really brings out the sweetness on the nose and mutes those boozy notes.
+Retry on Ice (25%): Ice again brings out the sweetness on the nose and mutes those boozy notes.
 I do think that ice helps the drinkability of this one.
 With ice, this could pair with a steak au poivre or a lamb curry.
 Ice mutes the flavor to a level of intensity I prefer.
-The finish smoothes out to a softer bell curve of intensity rather than a harsh spike.
+The finish smoothes to a softer bell curve of intensity rather than a harsh spike.
 22/25

 Total Ranking: 79% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill